 Examples of some of the Foundation Apprenticeships appropriate to NHSScotland and types of jobs they can lead to are:

 Social Services and Healthcare

 - Healthcare Support Worker in a Hospital or Care Home

 - Healthcare Support Worker in a Hospital or Children’s Home

 - Database Administrator

 - Medical Laboratory Assistant (MLA)

 All of the above Foundation Apprenticeships can lead to a Modern Apprenticeship and most can lead to a Graduate Apprenticeship.
-Contact your local college for more information or visit the Skills Development Scotland and apprenticeships.scot websites for more information about Foundation Apprenticeships.
+Contact your local college or university for more information.
+You can also visit the Skills Development Scotland and apprenticeships.scot websites for more information about Foundation Apprenticeships.